DeziraeA/FirstProject/README.md

 # FirstProject
-# Prints 'hello world' to the screeen
+# Prints 'hello world' to the screen